 Thought to have gone extinct a long time ago, two endemic species of amphibians – the Palawan toadlet (Pelophryne albotaeniata) and the Malatgan River caecilian (Ichthyophis weberi) – were rediscovered just last year in Mt Cleopatra’s Needle.
 In 2014, a rare ant species, Romblonella coryae, named in honor of former president Corazon Aquino, was also found in the mountain’s primary lowland forest.

 Other endemic species that take refuge in its intact forest include the Palawan hornbill (Anthracoceros marchei), Palawan peacock-pheasant (Polyplectron napoleonis), Palawan flycatcher (Ficedula platenae), Palawan bearcat (Arctictis binturong), Palawan bearded pig (Sus barbatus), Palawan flying squirrel (Hylopetes nigripes), Palawan birdwing (Trogonoptera palawanensis), and many more.
 There are probably others waiting to be discovered and rediscovered.

 This verdant wildlife haven is also home to Palawan’s slowly disappearing Batak Tribe whose population is only about 200.
-They share this place with the Tagbanua, another indigenous group in the province.
+They share this place with Tagbanua, another indigenous group in the province.